Qalthos/blog/content/FOSS@RIT/american-greetings-hackathon-followup.rst

 :date: 2013-01-24 22:33
 :author: Nathaniel Case
 :email: Qalthos@gmail.com
-:tags: hackfest
+:tags: hackathon

 Last weekend was the `American Greetings Hackathon`_, and it was one of the most successful yet.
 We got more than 70 people attending and working on projects, and most of those projects had at least something working by the end of the 24 hours.

-I worked with `Ross Delinger`_, with occasional controbutions from `Ryan
+I worked with `Ross Delinger`_, with occasional contributions from `Ryan
 S. Brown`_ on a project eventually called `netHUD`_.
-The idea was to take the new `NetHack 4`_ network `protocol`_ and try to make something more than just another interface to nethack.
+The idea was to take the new `NetHack 4`_ network `protocol`_ and try to make something more than just another interface to NetHack.

-Originally, we set out simply to connect to the nethack server and have a second channel of information.
+Originally, we set out simply to connect to the NetHack server and have a second channel of information.
 Ideally, we would make calls to the server and have it update us about games in progress.
 This turned out to be problematic for a number of reasons, but the most immediate was that